diakweb/docker-tinytinyrss/README.md

 ## Update TinyTinyRSS
-TinyTinyRSS is updated at every restart of the container but you can force update without restarting by executing this command :
+TinyTinyRSS is updated hourly or at every restart of the container but you can force update by executing this command :

     docker exec -it tinytinyrss git pull